MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/sso-adaptive-cards-universal-action.md

 > [!IMPORTANT]
 > Ensure that your bot receives the invoke activity or token.
 For more information, see [add code to receive the token](../../../bots/how-to/authentication/bot-sso-code.md#add-code-to-receive-the-token).

-1. The client resend the original `adaptiveCard/action` to the bot along with the token as follows:
+1. The client resends the original `adaptiveCard/action` to the bot along with the token as follows:

     ```javascript
     {